Topics Included on this Page

 - ICC A117.1 - 2009 Accessible and Usable Buildings and Facilities (by reference)

-Ordinance #11590 Adopting Local Amendments to Building Code
+Adopting Local Amendments to the Buidling Code is authorized by Ordinance #11590.

-- Water and Energy Conservation - Ordinances pertaining to requirements for solar readiness, residential gray water, and commercial water harvesting
+- Water and Energy Conservation - Ordinances pertaining to requirements for solar readiness, residential gray water, commercial water harvesting, and electric vehicle charging.

 - Water Harvesting Guidance Manual